 Dogs who eat too much kelp can get diarrhea and suffer from hyperthyroidism since kelp is naturally high in iodine.

-Hyperthyroidism happens when your dog produces too much of the thyroid hormone, and symptoms are weight loss, anxiety, and diarrhea.
+Hyperthyroidism in dogs happens when your dog produces too much of the thyroid hormone, and symptoms are weight loss, anxiety, and diarrhea.

 The Benefits Of Kelp For Dogs: Bottom Line

 Kelp for dogs has a plethora of health benefits!